When you hear the phrase “seasoning a new smoker,” it may give a mental image of sprinkling salt and pepper over a metal box. But that would be silly.

 Seasoning is one of the first things you’ll want to do with your newly purchased smoker.
 If your smoker has to be assembled, it occurs to me that part of the seasoning process can start there.

-- Clean interior, racks, grates and pans with dish soap and water before assembly of your smoker.
+- Clean interior, racks, grates and pans with dish soap and water or a specialist grill cleaner before assembly of your smoker.
 Although Alaska Granny says to just use water, a mild soap can act as a degreaser in this first step of cleaning and removing manufacturing oils and grime.
 Use a soft cloth to avoid scratching the finish.

 - Air dry.
-Although all the instructions say to do this, none say Seems to be a theme with this process though.
+Although all the instructions say to do this, I’m not sure why or if it’s really necessary.
+Seems to be a theme with this process though.

 - Open vent.
 See comment below.